jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Thank you for visiting my website!
-I am a PhD candidate in economics at UCLA studying labor economics and applied theory.
-My research focuses on how human resource decisions within firms shape the labor market.
-I enjoy projects that involve capturing interesting theoretical forces with data.
+I am a PhD candidate in economics at UCLA.
 I will be on the 2022-2023 job market.
 My CV is available [here](files/cv.pdf).

+My research focuses on how human resource decisions within firms shape markets.
+I enjoy projects that involve capturing interesting theoretical forces with data.

 I am a proud husband and father.
 My wife and I write a blog where we summarize each week of our marriage: [www.thekohlhepps.com](https://www.thekohlhepps.com).
 We document our journey navigating faith, careers, and starting a family.